DanielSoutoV/metabarcoding/02_metacoder_heat_trees.md

 ```

 ![](02_metacoder_heat_trees_files/figure-gfm/HistogramReads-1.png)<!-- -->

-sampling is quite uneven with one sample with \< 100,000 reads.
+Sampling is quite uneven with one samples with \< 100,000 reads.
 We will
 rarefy our data to simulate even number of reads per sample (18914 is
-the minium depth) keep in mind that this discards a lot of data - we
+the minimum depth) keep in mind that this discards a lot of data - we
-could probably instead remove some of the smaples with the lowest reads
+could probably instead remove some of the samples with the lowest reads
 instead.
-We can add the rarefied dataset as a sepparate dataframe as we
+We can add the rarefied data set as a separate data frame as we
 did above with tax_props and tax_abund.
 If you want, you can
 print(obj$data$tax_rarefied) to see what it looks like.
 We can also make
-a rarefaction curve with metacoder, but look at script 0X where we do
+a rarefaction curve with metacoder, but look at script
-rarefaction curves with ggplot instead
+03_diversity_and_ordination where we do rarefaction curves with ggplot
+instead.

 ``` r
 obj$data$tax_rarefied <- rarefy_obs(obj, "tax_data", cols = sample$sampleID, other_cols = TRUE)